qfpl/reflex-tutorial/blog/drafts/reflex/basics/dom.md

 All of the above functions for producing DOM elements have variants that expose the underlying element.

-They all have a prime at the end of their names and return a pair:
+They all have a prime at the end of their names and return a pair.
+For instance:
 ```haskell
 el' :: DomBuilder t m
     => Text